Webcast: History

 On November 4, 1994, Stef van der Ziel distributed the first live video images over the web from the Simplon venue in Groningen.
 On November 7, 1994, WXYC, the college radio station of the University of North Carolina at Chapel Hill became the first radio station in the world to broadcast its signal over the internet.

-Translated versions including Subtitling are now possible using SMIL Synchronized Multimedia Integration Language.
+Translated versions including subtitling are now possible using Synchronized Multimedia Integration Language (SMIL).

 Wedcast

 A webcast of a wedding may be called a wedcast; it allows family and friends of the couple to watch the wedding in real time on the Internet.
 It is sometimes used for weddings in exotic locations, where it would be expensive or difficult for people to travel to see the wedding in person.